News and Commentary

 Thanks to expanded federal estate tax exemptions introduced in 2018, very few families have been subject to federal estate, gift and generation-skipping transfer (GST) tax.
 However, because the higher exemption is a temporary provision of the tax law and subject to change under the influence of shifting political powers, families must prepare their estate plans for a gamut of possibilities.

-For example, families may successfully remove the income and transfer tax drag on investment property through the use of a family legacy trust, which is commonly referred to as an intentionally defective irrevocable trusts (IDITs) or a spousal lifetime access trust (SLAT).
-A family legacy trust can provide a family with a complete exemption from transfer taxes for 360 years, and, when executed correctly, may also allow the grantor to pay income taxes for the trust during his or her lifetime.
+For example, families may successfully remove the income and transfer tax drag on investment property using a family legacy trust, commonly referred to as an intentionally defective irrevocable trust (IDIT) or a spousal lifetime access trust (SLAT).
+A family legacy trust can provide a family with a complete exemption from transfer taxes for 360 years and, when executed correctly, may also allow the grantor to pay income taxes for the trust during their lifetime.

-The first-generation family member who built substantial wealth may establish a trust or trusts for the benefit of his or her heirs and spouse.
-During his or her lifetime, the grantor transfers assets to the trust, either as a gift or a long-term loan with low-interest rate repayment terms, which essentially removes those assets from his or her estate for federal estate-tax purposes.
-The original gift amount or the loan principal is included in the grantor’s estate.
-However, all appreciation and income retained by the trust is excluded from the estate.
+The first-generation family members who built substantial wealth may establish a trust or trusts for the benefit of their heirs and spouse.
+During the grantor’s lifetime, assets are transferred to the trust as a gift or a long-term loan with low-interest rate repayment terms, essentially removing those assets from their estate for federal estate tax purposes.
+The grantor’s estate includes the original gift amount or the loan principal but excludes all appreciation and income retained by the trust.

-The trust may then create a family-controlled partnership or LLC structure to invest in real estate property using the assets provided by the grantor for the benefit of his or her spouse and heirs.
-Not only may the trust, and, by extension, the trust beneficiaries, receive 100 percent of funds required to finance a property acquisition, it may also retain 100 percent of the investment profits as a passive investor in the real estate holding entity.
-The income tax responsibilities for profits generated by the trust would fall to the grantor, who would receive from the trust repayments of his or her loan, plus interest.
-In essence, the grantor would be able to pay applicable income taxes with money that will be subject to an estate tax at his or her death.
-As a result, the trust assets would be allowed to grow at a faster pace since all tax drag has been eliminated during the grantors lifetime.
+The trust may then create a family-controlled partnership or LLC structure to invest in real estate property using the assets provided by the grantor for the benefit of their spouse and heirs.
+Not only may the trust and, by extension, the trust beneficiaries receive 100 percent of the funds required to finance a property acquisition, but it may also retain 100 percent of the investment profits as a passive investor in the real estate holding entity.
+The income tax responsibilities for profits generated by the trust would fall to the grantor, who would receive repayments of the loan from the trust, plus interest.
+In essence, grantors could pay applicable income taxes with money subject to an estate tax at their death, leaving trust assets to grow faster since all tax drag has been eliminated during the grantor’s lifetime.

 Is a Family Legacy Trust Right for Me?